 - Nutritional Supplements to help improve the quality of the tear film, such as the omega-3’s from fish and flaxseed oils that your oil glands need to make the healthy oil that coats your tear film to reduce evaporation.* This healthy oil protects and moisturizes the eye and supports healthy tear function.*[i] This supplement is only recommended for our female patients.

 - Punctal plugs: There are multiple types and sizes of punctal plugs which are tailored for each patient.
-We all have 4 puncti in the inner corners of our eyelid margins, 1 on the top eyelid and 1 on the bottom eyelid of each eye.
-These puncti are tiny openings where the tears drain from the eye into the nasolacrimal gland.
+We all have 4 puncta in the inner corners of our eyelid margins, 1 on the top eyelid and 1 on the bottom eyelid of each eye.
+These puncta are tiny openings where the tears drain from the eye into the nasolacrimal gland.
 Inserting either permanent silicone plugs or collagen absorbable plugs into these openings can help keep the eyes’ natural tears on the eye longer, which can decrease the symptoms of dry eye.
 The best analogy to explain this simple, painless, in office procedure is to think of a sink filled with water.
 Without a sink stopper, the water flows freely, and is lost down the drain.
 With the stopper in place, the water stays in the sink.
 The punctual plug is much like the sink stopper, keeping the tears on the eye, where they are needed.
 Click here to watch a video animation of punctal plug insertion.

 - Oral and topical medications for blepharitis.
 Antibiotics and anti-inflammatory medication, both in eye drop (topical) and systemic (oral) form, can be prescribed to treat the symptoms of blepharitis.
 This condition can contribute to and exacerbate the uncomfortable symptoms of dry eye.